haroldeustaquio/Lima-Air-Quality-Analysis/README.md

 # Lima-Air-Quality-Analysis
 The Lima Air Quality Analysis project aims to collect, analyze and visualize air quality data in the city of Lima, Peru.
-We will use APIs to obtain real-time data from https://waqi.info/

 ## Goals:
 * Collect data: Use API to obtain real-time air quality data every 3 minutes, including concentrations of pollutants such as PM2.5, PM10, NO2, SO2, O3 and CO.